 The Presidio Hotel — A lovely boutique hotel, this is a great place to stay for couples in Santa Barbara.
 Centrally located, they have a number of clean and comfortable rooms to choose from and a great location to explore the majority of the city on foot.
 Click here to see their availability

 Cheshire Cat Inn — A charming B&B in central, downtown Santa Barbara, this is another great choice to rest your head in the city.
-They have a number of fantastic rooms available and hearty and healthy breakfast available each morning.
+They have a number of fantastic rooms available and a hearty and healthy breakfast available each morning.
 Click here to see their availability

 Day 14: Santa Barbara to LA